noam546/PromotionsManagementBE/README.md

 # Promotions Management Backend

 A Node.js/TypeScript backend API for managing promotions with MongoDB integration, featuring a clean layered architecture with services and repositories.
-Includes soft deletion functionality for data preservation.
+Includes WebSocket support for real-time updates and comprehensive error handling.

 ## 🏗️ Architecture